Policies & action

 Compared to our previous assessment, emissions under current policies have increased due to higher historical emissions than previously projected, a stronger rebound after COVID, and changes to the current policy assumptions.

 Chile’s key climate policies include the Energy Efficiency Law (Law 21.305/2021), a legal framework aiming to reduce energy consumption across the power, transport, buildings, and industry sectors.
 It also includes the coal phase-out, where all of Chile’s coal-fired units (28) are expected to retire or be retrofitted by 2040.
 An earlier coal phase-out could have a sizable impact on Chile’s current policy trajectory, but only if the coal capacity is replaced with generation from renewable energy sources.
-The CAT estimates that choosing to retrofit coal plants with gas could lead to at least 3 MtCO2e less in emission reductions in the short-term compared to retiring coal-fired units and using renewable electricity sources, and can lead to a risk of a carbon lock-in risks and stranded assets.
+The CAT estimates that choosing to retrofit coal plants with gas could lead to at least 3 MtCO2e fewer in emission reductions in the short-term compared to retiring coal-fired units and using renewable electricity sources, and can lead to carbon lock-in risks and stranded assets.

 In June 2022, Chile passed the Framework Law on Climate Change (21455) (Congreso Nacional de Chile, 2022).
 It includes the 2050 GHG neutrality target and recognises the NDC target, making them legally binding.
 As a result, Chile now has a legal framework that assigns responsibilities and strengthens the legal and institutional basis for implementing climate change mitigation and adaptation policies across all sectors, and is moving towards a low emissions economy.
 It also presents a paradigm shift in Chile’s environmental policy, as climate action is now not only the responsibility of the environment ministry but is spread across 17 national ministries, as well as regional governments and municipalities, and even includes the private sector.